 It is extensively used for natural stone walls from Northamptonshire through to Oxfordshire, Gloucestershire (in the Cotswolds it is called Cotswold Forest Marble), Wiltshire, Somerset and Dorset, and has made for some of the prettiest villages and towns in England.

-Today, due to its attractiveness and its building qualities, this traditional stone is being used increasingly in Hampshire, Surrey, Sussex, Berkshire, London and throughout the UK.
+Today, due to its attractiveness and its building qualities, this traditional stone is being used increasingly in Devon, Hampshire, Surrey, Sussex, Berkshire, Buckinghamshire, London and throughout the UK in houses, buildings, and gardens creating inspirational natural structures.

 The stone is produced on the Inwood Estate, which farms the lush idyllic pastures of the Blackmoor Vale and has one other diversification around glamping.